oluwaseunolusanya/web-app-portfolio/README.md

 ## Description
 This repository contains the codebase of the webpage showcasing a collection of web applications developed by Oluwaseun Olusanya.
-The webpage aims to highlights the utilisation of the front-end web development skills and technologies to build high-performant webpages that are user-friendly, accessible and responsive.
+The webpage aims to highlights the utilisation of a few front-end web development skills and technologies to build high-performant webpages that are user-friendly, accessible and responsive.

 ## Tools